 Just north of the city is Milton Lodge Gardens, a small terraced garden in private hands.
 The garden is open regularly, but if your tastes are more active, try a tour of Wookey Hole Caves, or a nature walk in Ebbor Gorge Nature Reserve, both within a few miles of Wells.

-There is an excellent Tourist Information Centre in the Wells Museum, overlooking the Cathedral Green.
+There is an excellent tourist information centre in Town Hall, in the Market Square.
 The TIC has a series of inexpensive leaflets detailing several fascinating walks in the area, and they can book rooms for you at a number of good B&Bs in the area.
 If budget isn't as important to you as atmosphere, get a room at the Star, a half-timbered 16th-century coaching inn.

 Wells is a treat for visitors, providing ambience without the crowds of larger centres like London.
-I come back every time I visit England, and I expect that you will too.
+I have enjoyed visiting on numerous occasions, and I expect that you will too.

 Wells Cathedral - A Gothic tour-de-force